eurunuela/python_course_package/CONTRIBUTING.md

 The python code itself should follow [PEP8][link_pep8] convention whenever possible, with at most about 500 lines of code (not including docstrings) per script.

-Additionally, we have adopted a purely functional approach in `python_course`, so we avoid defining our own classes within the library.
+Additionally, we have adopted a purely functional approach in `workout_analysis`, so we avoid defining our own classes within the library.

 Our documentation is written in [ReStructuredText](#writing-in-restructuredtext),